Leik Myrabo: Advocacy and predictions

-Myrabo coupled this experimental program with a broader advocacy campaign.
+Myrabo coupled this experimental program with advocacy efforts for Lightcraft.
 He discussed variants of the lightcraft concept with Popular Mechanics in 1995, including the notion of using pulsed microwave beams from satellites to reduce drag on and propel lightcraft.
 In 1999, he published an article in Scientific American describing his vision of ground-based "LightPorts" and orbital power stations that could beam energy to passenger-carrying spacecraft.

 He reiterated these claims at conferences in the 2000s, forecasting satellite launches at a thousand-fold cost reduction and predicting that by 2020 laser-powered craft could fly passengers globally in under an hour.
 While his optimism drew skepticism from other aerospace engineers, he remained confident that falling laser costs and rising fuel prices would make the technology commercially viable.
+Myrabo argued that the field had reached the threshold of commercial feasibility as laser costs fell to a few dollars per watt.